nuthanc/microservice/ticketing/README.md

 * In browser, go to ticketing.dev/api/users/currentuser
 * Ingress-nginx uses self-signed certificate so giving Your connection is not private
 * Type Diagram 14-unsafe:

+### Skaffold dev error
+* Solved by changing the apiVersion in ingress-srv.yaml